 Hogwarts in the Snow

 Once again some of the sets from the popular Harry Potter films at the Warner Bros Studio Tour are transformed for the festive season.
 We loved our New Year’s Eve visit to see Hogwarts in the Snow – here’s my review: Warner Bros Studio Tour: The Making of Harry Potter.
-Hogwarts in the Snow is running until 28th January 2018.
+Hogwarts in the Snow is running from 17th November, 2018 to 27th January, 2019.

 Each December there are beautiful Christmas light displays across London.
 Some of the best are on Oxford Street, Regent Street, Covent Garden and Carnaby Street.
 There are some excellent Christmas shop window displays along these streets too.

 Wherever you are in London this month, you’re sure to be near an ice rink.
 Each winter a scattering of outdoor ice rinks pops up across the city.
 Some of the best ice rinks are at the Natural History Museum, Somerset House (my new favourite place to skate), the Tower of London (my second favourite place to skate), Hampton Court, Winter Wonderland and Canary Wharf.
+Fellow blogger Cathy Winston enjoyed skating at Hampton Court with her daughter and wrote a review of it for me – you can read her post here: Ice skating at Hampton Court Palace, London.
 Book in advance so that you can skate at your preferred time.
 Ice skate hire is included in the ticket price.

-December is pantomime season (oh, yes it is!) and there are shows running at theatres up and down the country.
+December and January are pantomime season (oh yes, they are!) and there are shows running at theatres up and down the country.
 Pantomime is a marvellous tradition which developed from the sixteenth century Italian street theatre of the Commedia dell’arte, and it’s a perfect way to introduce children to theatre.
-This year in London there’s Dick Whittington at the London Palladium, a spectacular production of Peter Pan at the O2, Aladdin at the Richmond Theatre, as well as many others.
+This year in London there’s Peter Pan at the the Richmond Theatre, Aladdin at the New Wimbledon Theatre, Snow White at the London Palladium, as well as many others.

 Cost: Varies according to show.

 Besides pantomimes, there’s a wealth of other festive shows on offer which are great for families.
-Some of the best are The Snowman at the Peacock Theatre for its 20th consecutive year, Slava’s Snowshoe at the Southbank Centre and The Nutcracker at the Royal Opera House.
+Some of the best are The Snowman at the Peacock Theatre for its 21st consecutive year, a musical performance of A Christmas Carol at the Lyceum Theatre and The Nutcracker at The Royal Opera House.